 The Round Tower (Rundetårn)

 On Købmagergade is the Round Tower (Rundetårn), a 36-meter-high structure built as an observatory in 1642.
 It now also houses a small collection connected with the famous Danish astronomer Tycho Brahe.
-A particular treat is the platform, reached by a wide spiral ramp.
+A particular treat is a platform, reached by a wide spiral ramp.
 From the top you can see magnificent panoramic views over the city.
 IMO it is one of the best things to do in Copenhagen!